Skip to main content

 E.max is one of several crown materials we use.
 Specialist consultation matches the material to your specific tooth and clinical situation.

-Old porcelain-fused-to-metal crowns with dark gum lines or older all-ceramic crowns that have lost their luster can be replaced with modern e.max for a dramatic aesthetic improvement.
+Old porcelain-fused-to-metal crowns with dark gum lines or older all-ceramic crowns that have failed can be replaced with modern e.max for a metal-free, all-ceramic posterior restoration.

 When E.max Is the Right Crown Choice